lucasbittar/gostack-challenge-03/README.md

 Once yarn is running, all of the requests should point to: http://localhost:33333/.

 ### Description ###
-First step for the development of a fake logistics company app called FastFeet.
+Final steps for the development of a fake logistics company app called FastFeet.

 Tools and technologies used on this project: